 How many people shop online compared to in stores?

 87% of UK households shopped online in 2020, the highest rate ever recorded in the UK.
 While this number used to be smaller, online and in-store shopping are closer to being equally represented.

-Regarding how many people shop online globally, the answer in 2021 is 2.14 billion, which is around 27% of all people worldwide.
+Regarding how many people shop online globally, the answer in 2021 was 2.14 billion, which is around 27% of all people worldwide.

 What percentage of purchases are made in-store?

-According to eMarketer, around 62.5% of sales in the UK will be made in-store by the end of 2021.
+According to eMarketer, around 70% of sales in the UK were made in-store in 2021.
 The rise of ecommerce was thanks to the restrictions the government imposed due to the pandemic and resulted in shopper’s reluctance to visit physical locations.